jstolarek/ldjam-46/README.md

 We had some problems with properly scaling the HTML5 version of our game.
 The title and scoring screens might not display correctly - it might not be centred or even slightly cropped.
-We didn’t have enough time to debug this, but everything displays correctly in SDL and DirectX builds if you’re willing to build from source.
+We didn’t have enough time to debug this, but everything displays correctly in Linux and Windows versions.
+Also, in the HTML5 version there's an occasional glitch that prevents you from moving in a certain direction.

 Credits